 3. Probationary Members

-3.1 Probationary Membership may be offered by a Certified Group to applicants who wish to become Certified Members, but who have not yet met the requirements for Certified Membership.
+3.1 Probationary Membership may be offered by a Certified Group to applicants who wish to become Certified Members, but who have not yet met the requirement, as specified by the Group, for Certified Membership.

 3.2 Probationary Membership shall be granted to any applicant as deemed appropriate by the Group to which he or she applies.